Willowmay/Machine-Learning/README.md

 There is a saying from movie Man of Steel, "People are afraid of what they don't understand".
 At the beginning it happened to me.
 However, I felt more and more confident after I kept learning and exercising.
-I have always been fascinated with interesting things, and would willing to try confidently to understand why and get solutions.
+I have always been fascinated with interesting things, and want to understand why and get solutions.
 That is how I start.

 Hope my machine learning project and experience of learning would be helpful for you!